alwazw/n8n-stack/README.md

 # N8N Stack with Complete Service Suite

-This repository contains a comprehensive Docker Compose setup for n8n workflow automation platform with a complete suite of supporting services for monitoring, security, data processing, API management, backup, and visualization.
+This repository contains a comprehensive Docker Compose setup for n8n workflow automation platform with a complete suite of supporting services for monitoring, security, data processing, API management, backup, visualization, and secure tunneling.

 ## Stack Components